rapyuta-robotics/RapyutaSimulationPlugins/docs/source/components.rst

 **main Blueprint classes classes**

-- Turtlebot3: example of robots.
+- Turtlebot3: example of mobile robot.
     - BP_TurtlebotROSController.uasset: inherit from C++ ARRRobotVehicleROSController.
 Example of construct robot controller with Blueprint.
     - Models: Static and skeletal meshes and materials.
     - Physics: physics model with UDifferentialDriveComponent